 There’s a happy new couple in the search engine world – and it’s just in time for Valentine’s Day.
 That’s right.
 Last month Microsoft announced that its Bing Search Engine is now partnered with Aol.com.
-Under the partnership, Microsoft’s Bing search engine will now be powering all searches on the Aol network.
+Under the partnership, Microsoft’s Bing search engine will now power all searches on the AOL network.
 Before the partnership, one in five searches were powered by Bing’s search engines.
 With this union, Bing’s web search market share is expected to rise considerably.

 Big Changes Are Coming For Bing Ads